 5-quart or larger slow cooker for 2 pounds of beans or more

 Soak the beans overnight (optional): Rinse the beans under cool, running water and remove any shriveled or unappetizing-looking beans.
 Transfer them to a bowl and cover with several inches of clean water.
 Let sit overnight.
 Drain before cooking.

 → Safety Note: If you are cooking kidney beans, boil them for 10 minutes before cooking.
 This neutralizes a toxin called phytohemagglutinin (say that 3 times fast) that can cause acute digestive distress.

 Transfer the beans to the slow cooker: If you haven't already done so, rinse and pick over the beans.
 Transfer the beans to a slow cooker.

-This post and technique have been updated.
-Originally published January 21, 2009.
+This post and technique have been updated — first published January 21, 2009.